creditstxt/creditstxt.com/index.md

 ## How To

+For each contributor, list their name and a description of what they contributed.

 Serve `credits.txt` as a UTF-8-encoded, plain-text file at `/credits.txt`, without authentication.

 Include a link in your `<head>` tags: